Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 ### Calculated values

 We can also do calculations with the values in a query.
-For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use
+For example, if we wanted to look at the time when players score a goal, but we needed it in seconds instead of minutes we would use

     SELECT matchid, playername, goal/60.0
     FROM players;